What’s new in research and treatment of Castleman disease?

 Research into the causes and treatment of Castleman disease (CD) is being done in many medical centers throughout the world.
-Unfortunately, research into this disease is slowed by the fact that CD is so rare.
-Still, researchers have begun to study several promising new drugs in recent years for use against CD.
+Unfortunately, research into this disease is slowed by the fact that CD is rare.

-It is unclear how helpful these drugs may be in CD patients who are HIV-positive, since few HIV-positive patients have been in the studies so far.
-Still, these drugs may offer the best hope for the future treatment of CD.
+It is unclear how helpful these drugs will be in MCD patients who are HIV-positive, since few HIV-positive patients have been in the studies so far.
+Still, these drugs offer hope for the future treatment of MCD.

 Other drugs being studied for treatment of CD include:

-- Sirolimus (Rapamune®): This drug suppresses the immune system by keeping lymphocytes in check.
-It is often used to help prevent the rejection of organ transplants, but it may also be helpful in CD.
+- Sirolimus, cyclosporine, and mycofenolate mofetil: These drugs suppress the immune system, so they are often used in autoimmune diseases or to help prevent the rejection of organ transplants, but they may also be helpful in CD.

 - Suramin: This drug is thought to work by stopping IL-6 from attaching to and affecting lymphocytes.